 - Siobhan Bruen, Irish Association of Social Workers Southern Region SiG and Training and Development Officer, Health Service Executive

 - Siobhan Murphy, Social Work Team Leader, Child and Family Agency

 - Caroline Shore, College Lecturer, School of Applied Social Studies, University College Cork

 - Dr Kenneth Burns, Senior Lecturer and Research Associate with ISS21, School of Applied Social Studies, University College Cork

 Irish Association of Social Workers, Southern Region SiG

 The Southern Region SiG of the Irish Association of Social Workers was re-established in January 2006 in response to a growing demand for social workers to have a regional professional body to represent them.
 Since its establishment, the committee has grown in strength and have been active in professional development and training.
 There are presently ten committee members and meetings are held on a monthly basis.
 The Southern Region Special Interest Group are now convening regular free training and development seminars on a bi-monthly basis in Cork city for IASW members.
-Visit the Southern Region IASW website, for further information.

 Child Protection and Welfare Social Work Services, Child and Family Agency (TUSLA)

 The Child and Family Agency is now the dedicated State agency responsible for improving wellbeing and outcomes for children.
 It represents the most comprehensive reform of child protection, early intervention and family support services ever undertaken in Ireland.
 It is an ambitious move which brings together some 4,000 staff and an operational budget of approximately €760m.
 The Agency operates under the Child and Family Agency Act 2013, a progressive piece of legislation with children at its heart, and families viewed as the foundation of a strong healthy community where children can flourish.
 Partnership and co-operation in the delivery of seamless services to children and families are also central to the Act.